 A New Jersey property appraiser, we have heard, has the job of protecting the bank.
 This is an absurd statement, in our opinion.
 I believe that professional appraisers actually live and work in order to protect the public trust.
 They chose to be in this industry in order to generate reports that show the true value of a property.
 They adhere to the Uniform Standards of Professional Practice (USPAP).

 So, why is there a common opinion that the appraiser’s job is to protect the bank?
-Our guess is that it’s because of the fact that a professional new jersey property appraiser recommends repairs after performing a thorough appraisal on a home.
+Our guess is that it’s because of the fact that a professional new jersey property appraiser recommends repairs after performing a thorough appraisal of a home.
 Some people might think that appraisers are doing so because they want to make sure the property is sufficient as collateral for the loan.

-What some property owners don’t know is that it is the bank underwriter that has the final approval for the loan.
+What some property owners don’t know is that it is the bank underwriter that has the final approval of the loan.
 The underwriter uses the report submitted by the appraiser in order to assess whether the value of the property is truly worth the price.

 A Deeper Look at Real Estate Valuation